Long Video Understanding with Learnable Retrieval in Video-Language Models: Retrieval-based Video-Language Model

 \subsection{Video Tokenization}

-Video tokenization involves encoding the raw video into vision tokens, which will be processed and then passed to the LLM for inference.
+Video tokenization involves encoding the raw video into visual tokens, which will be processed and then passed to the LLM for inference.
+We partition a long video into chunks, with each chunk represented by a set of compressed visual tokens.
+Such chunk tokens are stored in a memory to facilitate question-guided retrieval for efficient video question-answering.

-\emph{Chunking the video.} Given a long video sample $V_i \in \mathbb{R}^{T_i\times H \times W \times C}$ with $T_i$ frames, $C$ channels, height $H$, and width $W$ \footnote{Note that in considering the abundant redundancy in video, the video is already temporal down sampled to have the frame rate of one frame per second.}, we divide it into small non-overlapped video chunks (see Fig.~\ref{fig: framework}, which are the basic units for question-guided retrieval.
-We set the duration of a chunk as 4 seconds, \ieno, $M=4$ frames when frame rate is 1fps.
+\textbf{Chunking the video and feature extraction} Given a long video sample $V_i \in \mathbb{R}^{T_i\times H \times W \times 3}$ with $T_i$ frames, height $H$, and width $W$, we divide it into small non-overlapped video chunks (see Fig.~\ref{fig: framework}), which are the basic units with each containing spatial information and temporal dynamic for question-guided retrieval.
+We set the duration of a chunk to 4 seconds, \ieno, $M=4$ frames when frame rate is 1 frame per second (fps).
 We have $L_i = \lceil T_i/M \rceil$ chunks, where $\lceil \cdot \rceil$ denotes the ceiling function.